sailpoint-oss/developer.sailpoint.com/products/tools/sdk/go.md

 Learn how to use the Golang SDK in this guide.
 The Go SDK has some pre-built code examples you can use to build tools that can interact with IdentityNow (IDN).

-The Go SDK includes examples you can use to implement the following functionality:
+The Go SDK includes the following functionality:

 - [APIs](#apis):
 	- All [V3](https://developer.sailpoint.com/idn/api/v3) and [Beta](https://developer.sailpoint.com/idn/api/beta) APIs are available.